Next Event ---> Lakehills Artisan Village & Produce

 MULCH ::

 I save all my pruned materials, and run them through the chipper shredder to make my own mulch.
 This mulch will decompose over time, adds organic carbon to my beds, helps retain water and keep the beds evenly moist.
 I also use sawdust that Tom creates with his woodworking.
-I will never again use grass clippings for obvious reasons.
+I will never again use grass clippings because they deposit their seeds into my raised beds.

 COMPOST ::